textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### File-tree components

-Sometimes you may need to show a file tree, or the contents of a folder, or just a sample set of a directory's contents.
-This kind of content should not be be shown as regular text lists, nor marked up as a `code` block; rather, use one of the two available class selectors, depending on scope of list.
+Sometimes you may need to show the contents of a folder, or just a sample set of a directory's child materials.
+Marking it up as a regular list misses an opportunity to visually communicate what type of list it is.
+Nor is marking it up as a `code` block appropriate.
+Instead, use one of the two available class selectors described in the next sections, depending on scope of list.

-*Always* add file extensions on file names, and *never* add inline formatting on list items.
+And remember, *always* add file extensions on file names, and *never* add inline formatting on list items.
 When the tree stylings are used, the inline formatting (e.g. making paths and files italic in regular text) is unnecessary.

 #### Full tree scope